johndwells/Minimee/README.md

 # Special Notes / FAQs

+## When/how does Minimee recognize to create a new file?

+- if it’s a local file (e.g. /home/your/site/css/styles.css), it checks for it’s modification date
+- if it’s a stylesheet template, it first checks the database, and if that template is saved as a file, also checks the file’s modification date
+- if it’s an “external” file, as in the path to the asset is a fully qualified url on an external domain, then it does not compare anything and only fetches the contents at the time of creating a cache.

 ## How Minimee creates cache filenames

 A cache filename begins with an md5() hash created from the list of files being cached together.
 It then appends the last modified timestamp, and if a cachebusting string has been specified, comes next.
 The result format is: